frconor-ebook/meditations/_posts/2025-06-25-contemplative-it-is-good-that-we-are-here.md

 "Lord, it is good that we are here," said St. Peter on the occasion of the Transfiguration (Matt.
 17:4).

-Many important events in Our Lord\'s life take place at the top of hills or mountain summits, like the choice of the Apostles (Luke 6:13), the Beatitudes (Matt.
+Many important events in Our Lord's life take place at the top of hills or mountain summits, like the choice of the Apostles (Luke 6:13), the Beatitudes (Matt.
 5:1-12), the Crucifixion (Matt.
 27:33; Mark 15:22; Luke 23:33; John 19:17), the Ascension (Matt.
 28:16; Luke 24:51), and the Transfiguration (Matt.
 17:1; Mark 9:2; Luke 9:28).

 "Silence is not inaction, but a means to a higher form of activity of our imagination and intellect.
-St. Thomas Aquinas said, 'It imports not a cessation from act, but a cessation from distracting disorder and from disturbing images in the imagination.'

-"To be silent is to be recollected.
-The effect of this recollection is that the soul, having withdrawn its powers from without inwards, can fix them on God" (Edward Leen, *Progress Through Mental Prayer*).
+St. Thomas Aquinas said, 'It imports not a cessation from act, but a cessation from distracting disorder and from disturbing images in the imagination.' ...
+To be silent is to be recollected.
+The effect of this recollection is that the soul, having withdrawn its powers from without inwards, can fix them on God" (Edward Leen, *Progress Through Mental Prayer,* Chapter XVII).

 Hence, "it is good for us to be here."

-"The mind that is fixed on God esteems all earthly and transient objects as valueless in comparison and despising them as refuse is not tempted to waste time in contemplating them" (cf. Phil 3:8; *Ibid*.).
+"The mind that is fixed on God esteems all earthly and transient objects as valueless in comparison and despising them as refuse is not tempted to waste time in contemplating them" (*cf*.
+Phil 3:8; *ibid*.).

-We\'re told Our Lady "treasured all these things and pondered them in her heart" (Luke 2:19).
+We're told Our Lady "treasured all these things and pondered them in her heart" (Luke 2:19).

-In St. Luke, we\'re told, "They were all astounded and praised God, and were filled with awe, saying, 'We\'ve seen strange things today'" (Luke 5:26).
+In St. Luke, we're told, "They were all astounded and praised God, and were filled with awe, saying, 'We've seen strange things today'" (Luke 5:26).

 "This state is at once the effect of and the condition needed for prayer.
-Silence is a necessary and indispensable means to prayer" (Edward Leen, *Progress Through Mental Prayer*).
+Silence is a necessary and indispensable means to prayer" (Edward Leen, *ibid.*).

-Mary sat at the Lord\'s feet and listened to His Word (cf. Luke 10:39).
+Mary sat at the Lord's feet and listened to His Word (*cf*.
+Luke 10:39).

 "Prayer is nothing more than attention to God, with a view to being instructed by Him, and to obtain His grace. ...
-We cultivate silence in order to be able to speak with and to hear God easily" (*Ibid*.).
+We cultivate silence in order to be able to speak with and to hear God easily" (*ibid*.).

 "Nothing will make us discover God better than his silence inscribed in the center of our being.
 If we do not cultivate that silence, how can we find God?

-"Man likes to travel, to create, to make great discoveries.
+Man likes to travel, to create, to make great discoveries.
 But he remains outside of himself, far from God, who is silently in his soul" (Robert Cardinal Sarah, *The Power of Silence*, Point 3).

-It\'s very important to try and "cultivate silence in order to be truly with God."
+It's very important to try and "cultivate silence in order to be truly with God."

-"He withdrew from them about a stone\'s throw, and kneeling down, he began to pray" (Luke 22:41).
+"He withdrew from them about a stone's throw, and kneeling down, he began to pray" (Luke 22:41).

 "St. Paul, drawing on the book of Deuteronomy (Deut.
-30: 12-14, 16), explains that we will not encounter God by crossing the seas, because he is in our heart (cf. Rom.
-10:6-9)" (R. Sarah, *Ibid*.).
+30: 12-14, 16), explains that we will not encounter God by crossing the seas, because he is in our heart (*cf*.
+Rom.
+10:6-9)" (R. Sarah, *ibid*.).

 "Christ lived for thirty years in silence.
 Then, during his public life, he withdrew to the desert to listen to and to speak with his Father.
 The world vitally needs those who go off into the desert.
 Because God speaks in silence" (R. Sarah, Point 41).

 "The whole life of Jesus is wrapped in silence and mystery.
-If man wants to imitate Christ, it\'s enough for him to observe his silences.
+If man wants to imitate Christ, it's enough for him to observe his silences.

 "The silence of the crib, the silence of Nazareth, the silence of the Cross, and the silence of the sealed tomb are one.
 The silences of Jesus are silences of poverty, humility, self-sacrifice, and abasement; it is the bottomless abyss of his self-emptying (Phil.
 2:7)" (R. Sarah, Point 196).

 His intimacy with the Father is particularly evident in such places.

 "Unless silence dwells in man, and unless solitude is a state in which he allows himself to be shaped, the creature is deprived of God.
 There is no place on earth where God is more present than in the human heart.
-This heart truly is God\'s abode, the temple of silence" (R. Sarah, Point 4).
+This heart truly is God's abode, the temple of silence" (R. Sarah, Point 4).

-"It\'s necessary to leave our interior turmoil in order to find God.
+"It's necessary to leave our interior turmoil in order to find God.
 Despite the agitations, the busyness, the easy pleasures, God remains silently present.
-He is in us like a thought, a word, and a presence whose secret sources are buried in God Himself, inaccessible to human inspection.
+He is in us like a thought, a word, and a presence whose secret sources are buried in God himself, inaccessible to human inspection.

-"Solitude is the best state in which to hear God\'s silence.
+"Solitude is the best state in which to hear God's silence.
 For someone who wants to find silence, solitude is the mountain that he must climb.

 "If a person isolates himself by going away to a monastery, he comes first to seek silence.
 And yet, the goal of his search is within him.
-God\'s silent presence already dwells in his heart.
+God's silent presence already dwells in his heart.

 "The silence that we pursue confusedly is found in our own hearts and reveals God to us.
 But often the worldly powers that seek to shape modern man systematically do away with silence" (R. Sarah, Point 6).

 "The word is not just a sound; it is a person and a presence.
 God is the eternal Word, the *Logos*.
 St. John of the Cross says, 'The Father spoke one Word, which was His Son, and this Word He always speaks in eternal silence, and in silence, must It be heard by the soul'" (R. Sarah, Point 7).

-In the Book of Isaiah, we\'re told, "In quietness and trust shall be your strength" (Isa.
+In the Book of Isaiah, we're told, "In quietness and trust shall be your strength" (Isa.
 30:15).

 Looking at Christ and with Christ, contemplation has many paths we can travel on and begin again in close union with Christ.
-That\'s why Our Lord became a man and shared His life with us.
+That's why Our Lord became a man and shared His life with us.

 Dealing with Jesus face to face, adoring Him since He is God, with immense trust, is the beginning of a wonderful personal dialogue that entails looking at Christ and looking with Christ.

-If ever we find we are exhausted by our work or feel unable to pray, we can be reminded that we\'re always in the presence of Our Father.
-If you can\'t speak to Him, look at Him every now and then, like a little child does, and He will smile at you.
+If ever we find we are exhausted by our work or feel unable to pray, we can be reminded that we're always in the presence of Our Father.
+If you can't speak to Him, look at Him every now and then, like a little child does, and He will smile at you.

 St. Josemaría says, "People in love yearn to see each other.
 Lovers only have eyes for their beloved.
-Isn\'t it only natural?
-That\'s the way the human heart is.
-I would be lying if I said I wasn\'t deeply affected by the thought of contemplating Christ\'s face.
+Isn't it only natural?
+That's the way the human heart is.
+I would be lying if I said I wasn't deeply affected by the thought of contemplating Christ's face.
 'Lord, I will seek your face'" (Ps.
 27:8; J. Escrivá, as quoted by Javier Echevarría in *Pastoral Letter*, October 6, 2004).

 A look that is an eager desire for God and consolation amidst the hardships of this life.